act65/act65.github.io/_posts/inbetween-posts/2020-09-25-proving-anthopogenic-global-warming.md

 > The point is.
 It is not possible for a skeptical individual to prove anthopogenic climate change.
 Although it is easy to disprove. _If any of the experiments above fail, then anthropogenic climate change as we understand it is unlikely to be true._

 - If CO2 doesn't absorb large amounts of infrared radiation, then it cannot act as a greenhouse gas, and will not heat the planet.
-- If burning gasoline doesn't release CO2 then the attribution of human activitiy as the cause of global warming is tenuous.
+- If burning gasoline (and other fossil fuels) doesn't release CO2 then the attribution of human activitiy as the cause of global warming is tenuous.

 Causation does imply correlation.
 So if there was no correlation between CO2 and temperature, then we can disprove anthropogenic climate change.